u2seg/U2Seg/README.md

 python ./demo/u2seg_demo.py --config-file configs/COCO-PanopticSegmentation/u2seg_eval_800.yaml --input datasets/demo_imgs/*jpg --output results/demo_800
 ```

+To test model trained with different clustering number (e.g. 300), you can use config file like this `configs/COCO-PanopticSegmentation/u2seg_R50_300.yaml`.

 ## License
 The majority of U2Seg, Detectron2 and DINO are licensed under the [CC-BY-NC license](LICENSE), however portions of the project are available under separate license terms: TokenCut, Bilateral Solver and CRF are licensed under the MIT license; If you later add other third party code, please keep this license info updated, and please let us know if that component is licensed under something other than CC-BY-NC, MIT, or CC0.